Links on SoundGuys may earn us a commission. Learn more.

 The Anker Soundcore Life A1 seems built to take on Beats at a value price, from the high IP rating to the bass-focused frequency response presets.
-Since rhythm and bass are often the foundation of workout music for motivation, and low frequencies are usually the first to get lost from external auditory masking, it makes sense why the A1 is bassy.
+Since rhythm and bass are often the foundation of workout music for motivation, and low frequencies are usually the first to get lost from external noises, it makes sense why the A1 is bassy.
 In a quiet room, the bass can be overwhelming, but the loud bass makes it easier to hear the beat of your music when you’re out in a busy street.
 No ANC and full mono listening support might also be a “pro” if you’re trying to stay alert on a run outdoors.

 The mics sound just adequate, and the A1 provides pretty basic Bluetooth codecs.
 If these hitches don’t bother you, the Soundcore Life A1 could be a hit.
 At only $50, it’s hard to complain too much about what the A1 offers because it’s mostly good.

 What should you get instead of the Anker Soundcore Life A1?

 Let’s first look at the inexpensive alternatives, like the JLab GO Air POP for a mere $20.
 Somehow JLab manages to pack in a couple EQ presets, a surprisingly good frequency response, and an IPX4 rating against sweat.
 The downsides are that connection can be spotty, the mic is only okay, and the fit might be more difficult to hone without wings.
 At $20, however, you may as well try it and buy from a retailer with a good return policy in case it’s too spartan for your needs.